In This Section

 State Goal:

-North Cache will improve our RISE end-of-level proficiency scores by 2% from the spring of 2024 to the spring of 2025.
-This will include a FOCUS on supporting our lowest scoring quartile, multi-lingual (ELL), & students with disabilities (SWD) populations.
+North Cache will improve our RISE end-of-level proficiency scores by 2% from the spring of 2025 to the spring of 2026.
+This will include a FOCUS on supporting our lowest scoring quartile, multi-lingual (ML), & students with disabilities (SWD) populations.

 Academic Area: